-20. OLD LEXINGTON PUBLIC LIBRARY.
+19. OLD LEXINGTON PUBLIC LIBRARY.
 Lexington formed a library in 1795, but the books were housed at various locations around town until this building was completed in 1905.
 The building was partly financed by an Andrew Carnegie gift of \$50,000.
-This was the city's main public library until 1989, when a new library opened on Main St. The building now houses the Carnegie Center for Literacy.
+This was the city's main public library until 1989, when a new library opened on Main St. The building now houses the Carnegie Literacy Center.